markmap/mkdocs-markmap/README.md

 ```
 ````

-It can also make use of file includes whereever you need them to be:
+It can also make use of file includes to keep your markdown tidy:

 ```markdown
 Look at this beautiful mindmap: